-Monica: (to Rachel who is with Matthew, a soap star) Hey, Joey said no autographs! ...But if she's getting one, I want one, too! (to Matthew) "To Monica...", and none of this "best wishes" crap!
+Monica: (when spotting them) Hey, Joey said no autographs! ...but if she's getting one, I want one, too! (to Matthew) "To Monica..." ...and none of this "best wishes" crap!
 I want "Love!"

 Monica: Oh, man!
 If I had known I was coming to this party, I would never have gotten married!